 Feel free to use this system in whatever way works best for your faculty’s needs.

-If you decide you would like to learn how to teach Scripture more effectively, then you might choose to begin with workshops on Scripture.
-If your faculty would like to learn more about the Catechism, then you might plan a Catechism workshop.
+If you would like to learn how to teach Scripture more effectively, then you might choose to begin with workshops on Scripture.
+If your faculty needs to learn more about doctrine or the Catechism, you might plan a Catechism workshop.